KristianColville1/my-profit/README.md

     - Click on settings
     - Click on build pack
     - Add your packs as needed (Please be aware that the order matters)
-    - For Tetromino Falls, Python and then NodeJs was selected.
+    - For Rapid Silver, Python and then NodeJs was selected.

 - Once these steps are completed
     - Go to the deploy section
     - Select your version control system
-    - For Tetromino Falls, GitHub was selected
+    - For Rapid Silver, GitHub was selected

 - Connect your version control system
 - Add your repository